 You don’t need to give much thought to eating enough omega-6s.
 They’re prevalent in the diet.
 Omega-3s…not so much.
 However, that’s not how things have always been.
 Long before the days of eating beef and chicken, humans ate a lot more fish, and the average diet was much more balanced with omega-6s and omega-3s.

 The imbalance with which we eat those fats today contributes to numerous health problems.
 But it’s not just about eating less omega-6s.
 We need more omega-3s in the diet than we consume each day.

 Plant foods like flaxseeds, walnuts, soybean, and wheat germ do contain a pretty decent amount of omega-3s, but it isn’t the ideal type of omega-3s for humans.
 The omega-3 fatty acid in these plants is called alpha-linolenic acid (ALA).

 Some animals easily convert ALA to eicosapentaenoic acid (EPA) and docosahexaenoic (DHA).
 Humans do not.
-And it’s DHA and EPA that provide the health benefits fish oil is known for.
+And it’s DHA and EPA that provide the health benefits for which fish oil is known.

 We need to consume EPA and DHA directly, either by eating fatty fish or through supplementation.

 Of course, if you overeat fatty fish, you do risk eating too much mercury.
-And high-quality fish oil is filtered to virtually eliminate mercury.
-So your best bet is to eat wild Alaskan salmon once in a while and take high-quality fish oil regularly.
+But high-quality fish oil is filtered to virtually eliminate mercury, so your best bet is to eat wild Alaskan salmon once in a while and take a high-quality fish oil supplement regularly.

 1. Enhances Fat Loss